wanno-drijfhout/ESPHome-OpenTherm/Readme.md

   - Pushing external sensor for room temperature to boiler
   - Pushing external sensor for weather temperature to boiler
   - Pushing external sensor for return temperature to boiler
-  - Pushing date-time to boiler
+  - Pushing date-time and day-of-week to boiler

 #### Boiler